bitbank2/BitBang_I2C/README.txt

 I2CScan(ucMap);

+To detect if a single address is active, use I2CTest(addr).

 For reading and writing data to the I2C device, use the following functions:

 I2CRead(uint8_t u8Address, uint8_t *pu8Data, int iLength);